33 Little Chores You’ll Be Glad You Did a Year from Now

 “Schedule a cleaning/task day.
 I advise taking one day a month to focus on completing the tasks that you haven’t been able to check off your to-do list.
 Need to swap out your winter wardrobe for your summer wardrobe?
 Need to go through your children’s clothes to figure out what still fits?
 You already have a day scheduled to focus on those tasks if you schedule a recurring ‘get it done’ day.” —Stephanie Cummings.
-Find out which items only need to be cleaned once a year (or less!).

 Put coupons in your car

 “If you love coupons but always forget them, put a bag for coupons in the glove box of your car.
 It will keep your purse from getting cluttered but will make sure you have them when you need them as you’ll likely be driving your car to the store anyhow.
 Similarly, put digital coupons in a special folder in your email so you don’t have to search to find them.” —Sarah Giller Nelson, Professional Organizer and owner of Less is More Organizing Services.
 Find out the items you should always keep in your car.

 Clear out your dryer lint trap